Frances Munds: Early life

 After graduation, Willard joined her family in the Arizona Territory, where her four brothers operated a ranch in the Verde Valley with her father's former business partner, William Munds (Joel Willard had died in 1879).
 She worked as a school teacher in the communities of Pine, Payson, and Mayer before marrying John Lee Munds, youngest son of Willard Munds, in 1890.
+She continued after marrying, finally leaving education when the school board refused to expel students who had drawn knives in her classroom.

-The couple moved to Prescott in 1893 where John Munds was elected Yavapai County sheriff for two terms beginning in 1899.
-The couple had one son and two daughters.
+The Munds moved to Prescott in 1893 where John Munds was elected Yavapai County sheriff for two terms beginning in 1899.
+Frances joined Prescott's Monday Club, where she met Pauline O'Neill (1865–1961).
+The couple had one son and two daughters, and developed a successful livestock business together.